AndrewDongminYoo/flutterfx_widgets/README.md

 # FlutterFX: A collection of animated effects build with Flutter

-Multiple Flutter aniamted effects examples with Flutter.
+Multiple Flutter animated effects examples with Flutter.

 Each one a building block.